-The estimates $\hat{b}_{j1},\dots,\hat{b}_{jn}$ are simply the bottom $p$ rows of $\hat{A}_j$.
-We perform eigen-decomposition on $\sum_{j,k}\hat b_{jk} \hat b_{jk}\trans$, and use the first $d_0$ eigenvectors, $\hat{v}_1,\cdots, \hat{v}_{d_0}$, to estimate the Fr\'echet central subspace.
-Dimension $d_0$ of the Fr\'echet central subspace is assumed to be known in this paper.
-We also need to standardize $X_i$ marginally so as to set the same baseline for determining the bandwidth for different components of $X$.
-We call this procedure the Fr\'echet Outer Product of Gradients, or FOPG.

 We can further enhance the performance of FOPG by projecting the original predictors onto the directions produced by the FOPG to re-estimate $\Scal_{Y|X}$.
 Specifically, after the first round of FOPG, we form the matrix $\hat{B} = (\hat{v}_1, \dots ,\hat{v}_d)$ and replace the kernel $K_h(X_j-X_i)$ by $K_h(\hat B\trans(X_j-X_i))$ with an updated bandwidth $h$, and complete the next round of iteration, which leads to an updated $\hat B$.
 We then iterate this process until convergence.
-In this way, we reduce the dimension of the kernel from $p$ to $d_0$, and mitigates the “curse of dimensionality”.
-We call this procedure refined Fr\'echet OPG, or rFOPG.
-The algorithms for FOPG and rFOPG are summarized as Algorithm 2, where the FOPG algorithm is simply the steps 1, 2, 3 of the first iteration of Algorithm 2.
+In this way, we reduce the dimension of the kernel from $p$ to $d_0$ and mitigate the “curse of dimensionality”.
+To avoid confusion, We call this refined version of Fr\'echet OPG as FOPG in the following.
+The algorithms for FOPG are summarized as Algorithm \ref{algo: fopg}.